 Start with a deep understanding of the challenge and the users

+Governments should have a comprehensive understanding of the challenge they seek to address and the people it affects before investing in an innovation.
 For example, before investing in advanced EdTech, governments should understand the state of play for learners and the educational environment.
 What educational level are learners operating at?
 Can technology assist with getting learners to the level they should be operating at?
 If so, based on your understanding of digital access in this setting, how would that best be scaled?
 Importantly, it does not need to be the ‘shiniest’ tool and could be relatively low-tech.
 While being ambitious is admirable, participants of the roundtable in January were clear that for innovations to be most effective, innovations ought to be tailored to the context.
 A “one size fits all” approach does not work.
 A solution from one country or context might not work in another.

 Experiment and pilot